sathishp5/peer5-docs/docs/players/jwplayer-7.md

 [JWPlayer 7](https://www.jwplayer.com/) is a feature rich video player that supports HLS.

 The integration with Peer5 plugin is as easy as it can get.
 In addition to the player script, include Peer5 client and JWPlayer plugin.

 ## Peer5 client and plugins scripts
+add these two scripts to the `head` of your player's page

      <script src="//api.peer5.com/peer5.js?id=PEER5_API_KEY"></script>
      <script src="//api.peer5.com/peer5.jwplayer7.plugin.js"></script>